Borongan: City parks

 The Hamorawon park is located at the center of the city proper itself and can easily be located by the presence of the giant acacia tree beside it.
 It contains the stylized rendition of a concrete giant clamshell the upper half of which being held up by two mermaids while at its base are two crocodiles with their mouths agape.
 This giant clamshell served as the then town's cultural stage where social presentations were held while the fenced grounds fronting it served as the venue for social gatherings.
 This was the brainchild of then Mayor Pablo "Buaya" Rosales.
 On its left side but still within the park grounds is the city tourism building.

 From underneath this giant clamshell bubbles and flows the Hamorawon natural spring, the only one place in the entire province of Eastern Samar which has a naturally occurring fresh-water spring, flowing from the very center of the city itself towards the Lo-om River a short distance downstream.
 The waters of this spring has been said to be miraculous the site itself having allegedly been the place where appearances of a lady in white (supposed to be the patroness saint of the city) have reportedly been seen.
 Unfortunately, access to this natural water source has of late been impeded and virtually blocked, its previous access road having been long fenced off leaving the spring almost unnoticeable already to busy passersby.
+The Hebacong Sea of Clouds is another park in Borongan.